You can debug the application on the development computer,

 be because the object is using an effect that the GPU cannot apply.

-These effects include certain blend modes, color transforms, the scrollRect property, and
+These effects include certain blend modes, color transforms, the

 The application also displays blue if display objects